 The guy who helped us find a room happened to be our tour guide.
 He showed us the spectacular activities to do in Boracay at bargain prices.
 I was cynical at first but when I found out that he was trustworthy enough, I was confident.

-As a first-timer, our original plan was to go around and explore all the establishments, take pictures and discover all places there that are worth visiting next time around.
+As a first-timer, our original plan was to go around and explore all the establishments, take pictures, and discover all the places there that are worth visiting next time around.
 But we never failed to swim and experience the buzz of the soft white sands on the shore.